Traveled Lane Trailers, Inc

 Big Portax 2H Straight Load

-There’s a whole family of Portax models.
-The first two we’re going to mention are the very popular Portax K and the Portax E, for horses to 18 hands.
-That’s a Portax K on the left and as you can see, it has a front unload ramp.
-That’s a Portax E on the right.
 Whereas the Portax K has a groom door on the left and the front-unload ramp on the right, the Portax E has a tall groom door on each side.
-Even if your horses back off the trailer willingly and a front-unload capability isn’t an absolute must, many owners find the Portax K’s easy-to-use front ramp very convenient for people moving in and out of the trailer.
+Even if your horses back off willingly and a front-unload capability isn’t an absolute must, many owners find the Portax K’s easy-to-use front ramp very convenient for people moving in and out of the trailer.
+Thanks to the gas spring assist, many can raise the PK’s front ramp using just 2 fingers.
+And the front ramp is even more convenient than a running board.
+It’s no wonder the PK is so popular!

-With the introductions out of the way, let’s talk about the very popular Portax K and Portax E and then we’ll say a few words about the other Portax models.
+With the introductions out of the way, let’s delve into some details on the Portax E and the popular Portax K. We’ll follow up with a few words about the other Portax models.

 A Portax feature that most folks notice right away (possibly influenced by the fact that we have usually just said “here’s a popular Portax feature…”) is the tall groom door(s).
 Those of you who have owned or researched European horse trailers have probably come to expect them to have partial-height doors.
 With a little technique, it’s easy enough to get in and out through a partial-height door, but some folks prefer taller doors.
 And those folks usually purchase a Portax, because Portaxes have standing-height doors.
 (We could probably call them full-height doors and most readers wouldn’t object, but since they’re not quite as tall as the walls, we’re calling them “standing-height.”)